Misdemeanor Theft Conviction or Charge Can be Expunged and Sealed in Ohio

 Misdemeanor Theft Offenses Stay Public Records in Ohio Unless Expunged and Sealed

 In Ohio some of the common Misdemeanor Theft Convictions include: Theft, Attempted Theft; Petty Theft – also known as shoplifting; Unauthorized Use of Property; Unauthorized Use of a Motor Vehicle; Receiving Stolen Property; Forgery; and Passing Bad Checks.

 A record of a misdemeanor theft offense is particularly damaging to a person’s reputation and future.
-This is because theft offenses are classified as crimes of “moral turpitude” – or lacking good moral standards.
+This is because theft offenses are classified as crimes of “moral turpitude.”
 Crimes of moral turpitude are different from other crimes because they are considered conduct that is immoral, or a type of behavior that virtually everyone considers to be wrong.
-Crimes of moral turpitude are crimes that society generally views as wrong and reflect dishonesty or the intent to do evil.
+Crimes of moral turpitude are crimes that society generally views as wrong and reflects dishonesty or the intent to do evil.

 If you have a criminal record for a misdemeanor theft offense, people will generally question your honesty and moral character even they may have never met you.
 As a result, a record of a misdemeanor theft offense can have a negative impact on your ability to get a job, obtaining a professional license, obtaining loans, rent an apartment, impact your immigration status, and even be used to impeach your credibility if you testify at trial.

 Misdemeanor Theft Conviction / Charge is Eligible to be Sealed in Ohio